 I'm fine.

-I'm fine is I feel good, I'm happy, I'm in a good mood.
+I feel good, I'm happy, I'm in a good mood.

-Be careful because in English, we use the verb to be.
+Be careful, because in English, we use the verb to be.
 I am.

-Whereas in French, it is the verb avoir.
+In French, it's the verb avoir.

 I have a car or I don't have a car, I go to work by bus.
 I have, I haven't.